assadiandre/Aerial-Image-Stitcher/README.md

 # Aerial-Image-Stitcher
 An algorithm built to stitch drone aerial imagery.
-The program runs locally on iOS and is built off of the OpenCV framework.
+The program runs locally on iOS (written in Swift, Objective C, C++) and is built off of the OpenCV framework.
 It produces accurately geo-referenced maps.

 ## Installation of Libraries
 It's recommended to use the latest version of OpenCV (4.1.1) with the contribution modules.
 You can download it [here](https://pages.github.com/), then add it to `Aerial-Image-Stitcher/QuickMap/OpenCV`